Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 The reintroduction of this distinction in Jac reflects a philosophy of design clarity and software robustness.
 By encouraging developers to think about the interface of their code separate from its implementation, Jac promotes the development of clear, maintainable, and scalable software.

+### Doc strings in Jac

+Jac, compared to Python, offers a thoughtful approach to the implementation of docstrings, aiming to facilitate a cleaner and more helpful usage model for developers.
+The core philosophy of Jac is to ensure that docstrings are used in a way that truly benefits their intended purpose, which is to serve as an easily accessible documentation for modules, objects, or functions.

+Python allows docstrings to appear virtually anywhere within the program.
+While this provides flexibility, it tends to blur the line between docstrings and comments, with developers often using them as a medium for writing comment.
+Docstrings should be strictly for documenting the purpose and usage of certain sections of the code.
+We have comments for... comments.

+#### Jac's Approach to Docstrings

+Unlike Python, Jac implements a strict yet sensible parser level rule on where docstrings should be placed within the code.
+The Jac language grammar asserts the position of docstrings are relegated to only placed where they are most beneficial.

+In Jac, docstrings are only permitted in the following locations:

+- At the start of modules as the first item
+- In the beginning of object definitions as the first item
+- In the beginning of code blocks that define functions, methods, and abilities as the first item

+Indeed, these are the typical places you see docstrings in any good codebase, and these are the only locations that are recognized by most documentation generation tools for Python, yet!, we still see code with docstrings all over the place in various code bases :-P.

+If a docstring appears in any arbitrary location that doesn't conform to the aforementioned rules, the Jac compiler will complain.
+This may seem strict but ensures a clean, concise, and effective usage of docstrings for their primary role: code documentation.
+Oh and the programs end up being more beautiful too!

+Developers are still allowed the freedom to use any style of comments anywhere else in the code.
+This distinction emphasizes the point that docstrings and comments serve different roles: docstrings for code documentation, and comments for in-line explanations and code narrative.
 ## Blue Pill: Jac Mapping to Python Semantics and Syntax

 Jac is a data spatial programming language that goes beyond Python in several key ways.
 However it is a superset language semantically, so lets start with understanding Jac through the lens of how typical python style implementation is realized.